ABOUT „EAST OF EDEN“ BY JOHN STEINBECK

 To summarize this book would be a very big undertaking and I have therefore decided to write down some quotations and from the book which seem to me very impressive touching and exhilarating and some explanations in reference.
 To begin with there is a family tree of the Task’s.

-The other family involved is the Hamiltons.
+The other family involved are the Hamiltons.
 Samuel is a very special person who manages to rise a big family on an unyielding plot of land and and his very religous wife.
 They had immigrated from Ireland.

 |submit to sb./sottomettersi a qu./sich jd. unterwerfen||intertwined/ intrecciato/verflochten